gbalats/lb-datalog-mode/README.md

 Installation
 ------------

-Put this file into your load-path and the following into your `~/.emacs`:
+Put the file `lb-datalog-mode.el` into your load-path and the following into your `~/.emacs`:

     (require 'lb-datalog-mode)